The Structure of the WMA

-The Constituent Members of the WMA (National Medical Associations) elect the WMA Council every two years with representatives drawn from each of the six WMA regions, namely Africa, Asia, Europe, Latin America, North America and the Pacific.
+The Constituent Members of the WMA (National Medical Associations) elect the WMA Council every two years with representatives drawn from each of the seven WMA regions, namely Africa, Asia, Europe, Latin America, North America, the Pacific and Eastern Mediterranean.

 The Chairperson of the Council, elected by the WMA Council every two years, is the political head of the organisation.
 The Ceremonial Head of the WMA is the President, elected annually by the General Assembly.
 As Chief Executive of the operational units of the WMA, the Secretary-General is in full-time employment at the Secretariat, appointed by the WMA Council.